acer51-doctom/how-to-JNUSTool/assets/Section3.md

 There are some OS version you need to know for the SLC.

-- OSv0 (cafe2wii, loads the vWii menu)
+- OSv0 (cafe2wii, loads the vWii menu) TitleID: 0005001010004000
-- OSv1 (loads enhanced vWii titles downloaded from eShop)
+- OSv1 (loads enhanced vWii titles downloaded from eShop) TitleID: 0005001010004001
-- OSv9 (Launch-day (wii u internal) OS)
+- OSv9 (Launch-day (wii u internal) OS) TitleID: 0005001010004009
-- OSv10 (The normal OS when you turn on your wii u)
+- OSv10 (The normal OS when you turn on your wii u) TitleID: 000500101000400A
-- OSv255 (Updater)
+- OSv255 (Updater) TitleID: 00050010100040FF

+ Most of those OS are useless.
+Only the OSv10 one is useful since I don't think you would need the beta firmware of a Wii U (OSv9) or the updater, or anything else.
+So you basically only need OSv10.
+Don't even ask why I put the other ones, it's for bestowing knowledge.

 To download one of the files that is corresponding to the correct OS that you need (OSv10 for exemple), <br>
 You will need to use the Terminal (or CMD on windows (i'm on mac don't judge))